 - With the post securely in place, the “build” of the crown can proceed.
 The laboratory makes the core material of the crown using composite resins, which give a convincingly natural appearance to the crown and help it blend with your other teeth.

 Your dentist will advise you on whether your root canal requires a post.
 In some cases, if sufficient tooth remains after a root canal, the crown won’t need a post.

 When performed by an experienced professional, the post-and-crown treatment can save your tooth while improving your health and appearance.

 For some patients, a dental post and crown may be just the answer for a tooth that’s been through root canal treatment.

 But for others, the procedure has taken too much of the tooth to restore.
 In such cases, your dentist will recommend a dental implant (dental implants in one day may be an option).
 Unlike a post, a dental implant is a completely new, whole tooth that replaces the one lost to root canal treatment.

 A titanium root is surgically implanted into the jawbone and allowed to heal.
-Once it is integrated, the root becomes the anchor for a, bridge, crown or set of dentures that should look and feel just like the rest of your teeth.
+Once it integrates, the root becomes the anchor for a bridge, crown, or set of dentures that can look and feel just like the rest of your teeth.

-Dr. Stone not only performs successful cosmetic procedures, he teaches implant dentistry to other dentists at two local continuing dental education programs.
+Additionally, Dr. Stone not only performs successful cosmetic procedures, but he also teaches implant dentistry to other dentists at two local continuing dental education programs.
 Generations of family members trust Dr. Stone to replace or restore teeth and to provide ongoing dental care.